-This topic introduces basic editing in Optimizely Content Cloud.
-Even if you are a developer, you should familiarize yourself with the editor's workspace and tasks.
-Websites are built with visitors in mind, but remember to keep the editors happy as well!
+This topic introduces basic editing in Optimizely CMS.
+Even if you are a developer, you really should familiarize yourself with the editors workspace and tasks.
+Websites are built with visitors in view, but remember to keep the editors happy as well!

-You access the edit and admin views using a specified URL, a login button or link.
-The Alloy site has a specific login page that you can access by clicking a link at the bottom of the page.
-Log in with the administrator account credentials that you defined in the installation.
-You can also log in by adding episerver to the end of the site URL, (for example, http://localhost:64694/episerver), which will display a default login page.
+You access the CMS edit and admin views using a specified URL, or a login button or link.
+The Alloy site has a specific login page which is linked to from the footer.
+Log in with the admin account credentials you defined in the installation.
+You can also log in by adding episerver to the end of the site URL, like http://localhost:64694/episerver, which will display a default login page.

 Explore the edit view with the global menu, the navigation pane to the left, the assets pane to the right, and the main content work area in the middle.
 See User interface in the Optimizely User Guide.